l-ra/openeet/dotnet/README.md

 # Forked for .NET
-[This repo was forked and you can find more .NET foccused repo](https://github.com/vlastikcocek/openeet/tree/master/dotnet) I this repo I will fix reported bugs and I will try to keep the basic code working in case of protocol change.
+[This repo was forked and you can find more .NET foccused repo](https://github.com/vlastikcocek/openeet/tree/master/dotnet)

+In this repo I will fix reported bugs and I will try to keep the basic code working in case of protocol change.
 No functionality will be added at the moment (I may change mind in the future :-)).

 # Work In Progress
 Even if working well with v3 of the playground of the EET system, this is still work in progress.